digmorepaka/speedy-gauge/README.md

 ## TODO
--Display quality, I will be testing ST7798 IPS displays for their low temperature response -Detailed README
+* Display quality, I will be testing ST7798 IPS displays for their low temperature response
+* Detailed README
--Better data acquisition
+* Better data acquisition
--Support for use as AUX GPIO
+* Support for use as AUX GPIO